Economy of Israel: Challenges

-Despite economic prosperity, the Israeli economy faces many challenges, some are short term and some are long term challenges.
-On the short term its inability to duplicate its success in the telecommunication industry into other growing industries hampers its economic outlooks.
-Its inability to foster large multinational companies in the last decade also calls into question its ability to employ large numbers of people in advanced industries.
-On the long term, Israel is facing challenges of high dependency of the growing number of Ultra-Orthodox Jews who have a low level of official labor force participation amongst men, and this situation could lead to a materially lower employment-to-population ratio and a higher dependency ratio in the future.
+Despite economic prosperity, the Israeli economy faces many challenges, some short-term and some long-term.
+In the short term, its inability to duplicate its success in the telecommunication industry in other growing industries hampers its economic outlook.
+Its inability to foster large multinational companies in the last decade also calls into question its ability to employ many people in advanced industries.
+On the long term, Israel is facing challenges of high dependency on the growing number of Ultra-Orthodox Jews, who have a low level of official labor force participation among men.
+This situation could lead to a materially lower employment-to-population ratio and a higher dependency ratio in the future.
 The governor of the Bank of Israel, Stanley Fischer, stated that the growing poverty amongst the Ultra-Orthodox is hurting the Israeli economy.
 According to the data published by Ian Fursman, 60% of the poor households in Israel are of the Haredi Jews and the Israeli Arabs.
-Both groups together represent 25–28% of the Israeli population.
-Organizations such as The Kemach Foundation, Gvahim, Jerusalem Village and The Jerusalem Business Networking Forum are addressing these challenges with job placement services and networking events.
+Together, these two groups represent 25–28% of the Israeli population.
+Organizations such as The Kemach Foundation, Gvahim, Jerusalem Village, and The Jerusalem Business Networking Forum are addressing these challenges with job placement services and networking events.

+Wealth Migrate

+The 2024 Henley & Partners Report, indicates that around 1,700 millionaires have departed the country since 2023, seeking investment migration opportunities to mitigate risks and explore alternative residency options.
+The report announced a remarkable 232% increase in investment migration applications from Israeli citizens in 2023.
+Factors driving this trend include a 5% depreciation in the shekel's value against the US dollar, a 10% decline in real estate prices in Tel Aviv, Israel's growing international isolation, and the financial pressure resulting from the war in 2023.